 Lease Renewal – Ground Floor, Argosy House, Plymouth Vickery Holman has recently undertaken the lease renewal of the Job Centre at Argosy House.
 The new […]

-Vickery Holman has recently undertaken both an outstanding on a Veterinary Practice in Brixham, Devon on behalf of the Landlord.
+Vickery Holman has recently undertaken both an outstanding on a Veterinary Practice rent review in Brixham, Devon on behalf of the Landlord.
 This rent review was unusual […]